 Are There Black Bears in Shawnee Forest?

-Once in the 17th century, these ursines roamed the area freely.
+Once in the 17th century, these ursine roamed the area freely.
 However, by 1870, their numbers had plummeted.
 About two decades ago, a certain black bear with a penchant for snacks and soda was spotted in the area enjoying a refreshing can of Mountain Dew.
 It was gifted some baked goods and taken to the refuge in Shawnee Forest.

 It is worth noting that the neighbors of the Prairie State are home to significant black bear populations.
-Hence they may pass through the state of Illinois at any location, including Shawnee Forest which is considered prime real estate for bruins.
+Hence they may pass through the state of Illinois at any location, including Shawnee Forest which is considered prime real estate for Bruins.

-As a result, hikers, fishing enthusiasts, and hunters are advised not to approach any bruin they spot, maintain a safe distance, and avoid feeding them, since bears however adorable they might seem remain wild animals capable of delivering 300 lbs of fanged and clawed aggression.
+As a result, hikers, fishing enthusiasts, and hunters are advised not to approach any bruin they spot, maintain a safe distance, and avoid feeding them, since bears however adorable they might seem remain wild animals capable of delivering 300 pounds of fanged and clawed aggression.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.